WHAT IS FAMILY MEDIATION?

 We tailor a package to suit your individual circumstances, whether you want to work out a custody parenting plan or have a family business that needs to be factored into your family law property settlement.

-Our most common packages are listed here so that you know up-front what costs to expect.
+Some of our packages are listed here so that you know up-front what costs to expect.

 HOW DO I PREPARE FOR FAMILY MEDIATION?